-Food seems to have a magnetic attraction for grill grates and it is a shame that some of the wonderfully browned surfaces get left behind, stuck to the surface, when you go to turn it.
+Food seems to have a magnetic attraction to grill grates, and it is a shame that some of the wonderfully flavorful browned surfaces get left behind, stuck to the surface, when you go to turn it.
 Unfortunately, while scientists have invented many non-stick coatings, none of them can survive much above 450°F. Not much help to outdoor cooks.

 The greatest barbecue and grilling author of all time is Steven Raichlen, with at least nine books and two PBS television series to his credit.
 He is usually right on the money, but occasionally I disagree.
 His famous catchphrase and signoff “Keep it hot, keep it clean, keep it lubricated” needs some rethinking as we seek a way to insure no burger is left behind.